BraedanM/201-RAM-Rewritten/README.md

 Wiki: https://github.com/BraedanM/201-RAM-Rewritten/wiki
 Font Title: https://fonts.google.com/specimen/Jersey+10/about?preview.text=RAM:%20RE

-If the game won't work with the files with git ignore, I have provided the full game with all the files zipped up in case that works when configured to another PC.
+If the game won't work with the files with git ignore, I have the full game with all the files zipped up in case that works when configured to another PC.
+I won't upload it here as its 2.17GBs so will only send if needed.

 PLAYING THE GAME
 MAIN MENU